rojo-rbx/rokit/README.md

 ### For a new Roblox developer

 Rokit is the _fastest_ and _friendliest_ way to get set up with tooling for a new Roblox project. <br/>
-Installation is completely automated and you do not need to manually edit any files to get your tools working.
+Installation is completely automated, and you will be guided throughout the entire process, without ever manually editing any files to get your tools working.

 ### For everyone else